 There have been numerous legends about UFO crashes; some of them have quite a bit of documentation and eyewitness testimony.
 Others are based mostly on legend and folklore.
-Many people even travel and book hotels nearby sightings to continue investigating.

 Two of these crashes alleged occurred in or near Spitzbergen, Norway.
 However, there is just not enough verifiable evidence to support either of these events, and here are the reasons:

 The 1946 case, more than anything else, is memorable for its characters.
 The legend goes something like this; In 1946, General James H. Doolittle was sent to Sweden by the Shell Oil Company, supposedly to investigate the mystery of the "Ghost Rockets."

 Why an oil company would investigate UFOs is beyond my understanding; unless they felt they could strengthen their profits somehow.

 Somehow, Doolittle supposedly wound up in Spitzbergen.
 There are a number of Internet sites which claim that there was a short-lived article published in America of a UFO crash in the Norwegian city about this time.

 Some people claim to have seen the article.
 The really odd thing about the tale of this case is what does Doolittle have to do with anything, since he is only mentioned as being in the area, and that is the end of his involvement.

 The only redeeming part of this particular case is that it was reported by Dorothy Kilgallen, celebrity for her years appearing on the "What's My Line?"
 TV game show.
 She claimed that someone in the upper echelon of the British government informed her that a UFO had crashed near Spitzbergen, and was under investigation by the British and American military.